Why don’t I do Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR has a long history of helping people (1,2,3).
 Research shows that it does not help because of bilateral brain stimulation, but because retelling the story in an empathetic environment helps with memory integration and retrains the body’s reactivity.
 Research has found that EMDR is equally effective if up/down stimulation, other stimulation, or no stimulation is used, therefore the entire reasoning behind why it works cannot be accurate (4).
 Research has also not found any interhemispheric (right/left brain) changes during sessions of EMDR (5).

 More recent research has found many therapeutic methods that are just as effective as EMDR and some, which combine methods, to be more effective (6).
-I choose not to use EMDR because I find newer methods are more helpful to a larger number of people and are more individualized to the client and the particular situation.
-EMDR applies the same techniques to everyone and every situation.
+I choose not to use EMDR because I find newer methods are more helpful to a larger number of people, are more individualized to the client and the particular situation, are more flexible, and are based on more recent research.
 I also find that newer methods have several positive side effects, such as client empowerment, which aren’t as strong with EMDR.

 Drawing on many trauma-informed therapy methods provides a richer variety of options for helping a client work through trauma in a gentle way.
 I find using only EMDR to be limiting and not always exactly what a specific client needs at a specific time in their healing process.
-These are some of the reasons why I use neurobiology and mindfulness based trauma treatments rather than EMDR.
 Please feel free to ask me any questions you may have about this.
-If you would like to try EMDR, I would be happy to refer you to another therapist.
+If you would like to try EMDR including bilateral stimulation, I would be happy to refer you to another therapist.

 1) Hogberg, G. et al., (2007).
 On treatment with eye movement desensitization and reprocessing of chronic post-traumatic stress disorder in public transportation workers: A randomized controlled study.
 Nordic Journal of Psychiatry, 61, 54-61.